StreetResearch/CDSA-Tools/README.md

 # CDSA-Tools
 Tools to make living CDSA easier and faster.
 This is a work in progress!<br>
 Feel free to use them as you see fit.
-If you found these tools useful, it would be great if you could acknowledge this GitHub Repo! =)
+If you found these tools useful, I would be greatful if you could acknowledge this GitHub Repo! =)

 ----
 TO INSTALL: